Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Fluctuations in Spin Hamiltonian

 where $\boldsymbol{g}$ is the $g$-tensor (diagonal $[g_a,g_a,g_c]$ for V$_{15}$), $\boldsymbol{I}$ is the unit matrix, $\lambda$ is the spin-orbit coupling constant and $\boldsymbol{\Lambda}$ is a tensor defined in terms of the matrix elements of the orbital angular momentum $\mathbf{L}$.
 In general terms, $\Lambda$ is the coupling between the ground and excited orbitals divided by their energy separation.
-Here, we focus on relative fluctuations in the coupling term with an average size $\xi$ (assumed isotropic) which induce fluctuations in the $g$-factor and $\ham_{dz}$.
-An average fluctuation in the $g$-factor can thus be written as:
+Relative fluctuations with an average size $\xi=\delta(\lambda\Lambda)/(\lambda\Lambda)$ (assumed isotropic) can be induced by crystal and molecular vibrations.
+In particular, Raman measurements on V$_{15}$ \cite{Zipse_PRB2005} discussed below, show a broad distribution of the vibration modes.
+Fluctuations of excited orbitals and thus of $\Lambda$ can generate broad virtual transitions since those orbitals are mixed with the ground orbital state.
+The resultant fluctuation in the $g$-factor can be written as:

-Assuming $g(\theta)$ is a stationary function with small random fluctuations, the temperature dependent correlation function of a fluctuating $\ham_{dz}(t)$ is:
+Assuming $g(\theta)$ is a stationary function with small temporal random fluctuations and that magnetic and orbital fluctuations are uncorrelated in first approximation, the correlation function of a fluctuating $\ham_{d}(t)$ is: